Russian village's graves may tie Kremlin to fighting in Ukraine

 MILITARY FUNERAL

 Then on Aug.
-18, Russian President Vladimir Putin signed a decree awarding the Order of Suvorov, one of Russia's highest military honors, to the 76th division based at Pskov.
+18, Russian President Vladimir Putin signed a decree awarding the Order of Suvorov, one of Russia's highest military honours, to the 76th division based at Pskov.

 The decree cited "the successful completion of military missions" and "courage and heroism" displayed by the servicemen during those missions.
 The Kremlin gave no details about what the missions were, or when they took place.